-- The Web Wise Anti-Bullying Programme 'My Selfie and the Wider World' will be taught in either 5th or 6th class. - The Web Wise Anti-Bullying Programme 'HTML Hereos' will be taught in either 3rd or 4th class.
+- The Web Wise Anti-Bullying Programme 'My Selfie and the Wider World' will be taught in either 5th or 6th class. - The Web Wise Anti-Bullying Programme 'HTML Heroes is taught in school.
+There is a programme available for both First & Second and Third and Fourth classes.